 WHAT EFFECT WOULD DIFFERENT CAP LEVELS HAVE?

-A lower cap — at around $50 per barrel — would make it difficult for Russia to balance its state budget, with Moscow believed to require around $60 to $70 per barrel to do that, its so-called “fiscal break-even.”
+If the cap had been as low as $50, it would cut into Russia’s earnings and make it impossible for Russia to balance its state budget, with Moscow believed to require around $60 to $70 per barrel to do that, its so-called “fiscal break-even.”

-However, that $50 cap would be still be above Russia's cost of production of between $30 and $40 per barrel, giving Moscow an incentive to keep selling oil simply to avoid having to cap wells that can be hard to restart.
+However, a $50 cap would still have been above Russia's cost of production of between $30 and $40 per barrel, giving Moscow an incentive to keep selling oil simply to avoid having to cap wells that can be hard to restart.

 WHAT IF RUSSIA AND OTHER COUNTRIES WON’T GO ALONG?

-China and India might not go along with the cap, while China could form its own insurance companies to replace those barred by U.S., U.K. and Europe.
+Buyers in China and India might not go along with the cap, while Russia or China could try to set up their own insurance providers to replace those barred by U.S., U.K. and Europe.

 WHAT ABOUT THE EU EMBARGO?

-The biggest impact from the EU embargo may come not on Dec.
-5, as Europe finds new suppliers and Russian barrels are rerouted, but on Feb.
+The biggest impact from the EU embargo may not come Monday but on Feb.
 5, when Europe's additional ban on refinery products made from oil — such as diesel fuel — come into effect.

 Europe still has many cars that run on diesel.
 The fuel also is used for truck transport to get a huge range of goods to consumers and to run agricultural machinery — so those higher costs will be spread throughout the economy.